badalsaibo/markd/README.md

 The setup is pretty minimal.
 It loads React in a script tag, and uses [Marked.js](https://github.com/markedjs/marked) for parsing the markdown.

-You can clone the repository or download as ZIP and double click the index.html file!
+You can clone the repository, `cd` into it and start a [live-server](https://github.com/tapio/live-server).